Rilufi/nasapod/README.md

 ## Usage
 The bot can be run with the main script which handles the entire process of fetching data, processing it, and posting it to social media platforms.

-## Additional Information
-For additional information about Python, pip, and the Twitter API, refer to my other project: [GitHub - Coronga](https://github.com/Rilufi/coronga).

 ## Check the results
 To see the bot in action, check out [Nasobot on Twitter](https://twitter.com/nasobot) and [Apodinsta on Instagram](https://www.instagram.com/apodinsta/).